 Honors Program

 The Honors Program provides economics majors with the opportunity to delve deeply into an intellectual interest they have developed while at Duke and engage in a meaningful, sustained research project.
-The capstone of this program is the honors thesis.
-It represents a degree of research and critical thinking sufficiently complex and sophisticated to require at two semesters worth of work.
-The thesis is planned, researched, drafted, and revised over the course of two semesters, using research tools and techniques employed in economics research.
+The honors thesis represents a degree of research and critical thinking sufficiently complex and sophisticated to require at two semesters worth of work.
+The thesis is planned, researched, drafted, and revised using research tools and techniques employed in economics research.
 Students present their honors research in a poster format at the Honors Thesis Poster Session, an event put on every spring by the Department of Economics.

 An honors thesis in Economics is not a term paper summarizing existing research on a topic.
 Rather, it represents novel economic research undertaken by undergraduates under the guidance of faculty.